beacloudgenius/kube-demos/README.md

 Create a node1
+192.168.122.155 master
+192.168.122.57 node1

 on node1

-sudo dnf install -y kubernetes-node flanel
+sudo dnf install -y kubernetes-node flannel

+on master

+cd /etc/kubernetes
+ls
+vi apiserver
+change KUBE API ADDRESS to 0.0.0.0

+cd /etc/etcd
+vi etcd.conf

+change listen lclient uril to 0.0.0.0

+advertise client url to ipaddress of this node or by the name "master"